Making a career change at 40: an opportunity to get it right

 Musk’s many career role changes throughout his career path proves that you always have an opportunity to get it right, even in your 30s and 40s, as long as you pursue your vision.
 You just need to discover what career role you are meant for.
 I will illustrate this shortly.

-Career satisfaction: gaining control of work life by aligning with your needs
+Making that career pivot: gaining control of work life by aligning with your needs

 Luckily, a small tweak in your career decision-making approach can make all the difference in your career satisfaction, same as it did for Musk.

 You don’t have to change who you are.
 You don’t need a career test to analyze your personality type or career aptitude.
+You can make that career pivot right from where you are now.

 You don’t have to consider this a midlife career change.
 You are only in your 40’s, you can consider this just a course adjustment!